The Paradox of Choice

 The Paradox of Choice – Why More Is Less is a book written by American psychologist Barry Schwartz and first published in 2004 by Harper Perennial.
 In the book, Schwartz argues that eliminating consumer choices can greatly reduce anxiety for shoppers.
 The book analyses the behavior of different types of people (in particular, maximizers and satisficers).
 This book argues that the dramatic explosion in choice—from the mundane to the profound challenges of balancing career, family, and individual needs—has paradoxically become a problem instead of a solution and how our obsession with choice encourages us to seek that which makes us feel worse.

 Summary

 "Autonomy and freedom of choice are critical to our well being, and choice is critical to freedom and autonomy.
-Nonetheless, though modern Americans have more choice than any group of people ever has before, and thus, presumably, more freedom and autonomy, we don't seem to be benefiting from it psychologically".
+Nonetheless, though modern Americans have more choice than any group of people ever has had before, and thus, presumably, more freedom and autonomy, we don't seem to be benefiting from it psychologically".
 This quote from his book summarises Schwartz's point of view with regards to having too many choices.